dovecot/documentation/docs/core/config/auth/userdb.md

 #### `return-ok`

-Return success, don't continue to the next userdb.
+Return success, don't continue to the next `userdb`.

 #### `return-fail`

-Return "user doesn't exist", don't continue to the next userdb.
+Return "user doesn't exist", don't continue to the next `userdb`.

 #### `return`

-Return earlier userdb's success or failure, don't continue to the next userdb.
-If this was the first userdb, return "user doesn't exist".
+Return earlier `userdb`'s success or failure, don't continue to the next `userdb`.
+If this was the first `userdb`, return "user doesn't exist".

 #### `continue-ok`

-Set the current user existence state to "found", and continue to the next userdb.
+Set the current user existence state to "found", and continue to the next `userdb`.

 #### `continue-fail`

-Set the current user existence state to "not found", and continue to the next userdb.
+Set the current user existence state to "not found", and continue to the next `userdb`.

 #### `continue`

-Continue to the next userdb without changing the user existence state.
+Continue to the next `userdb` without changing the user existence state.
 The initial state is "not found".

 ## Extra Fields